-If you are working as a developer or in the support function, you must be aware of cURL command usage to troubleshoot web applications. cURL is cross-platform utility means you can use on Windows, MAC, and UNIX.
+If you are working as a developer or in the support function, you must be aware of cURL command usage to troubleshoot web applications. cURL is a cross-platform utility means you can use on Windows, MAC, and UNIX.

 The following are some of the most used syntaxes with an example to help you.

-Verify if you can connect to URL
+Verify if you can connect to the URL

-If you are working on a UNIX system and trying to connect the external URL, the first thing you wish to do is to check if you can access URL through curl.
+If you are working on a UNIX system and trying to connect the external URL, the first thing you wish to do is to check if you can access the URL through curl.